 On the TV show “Consumer 101”, Consumer Reports expert Paul Hope shows host Jack Rico how to avoid being left in the dark during a power outage.
-Despite those flaws, the Ego is still an excellent source of energy, with an intuitive application that helps you extend your power supply.
 The Ego Power+ Nexus PST3042 portable power plant delivers power similar to that of the Honda EU2200i without any of the drawbacks of a gasoline engine.
 If you experience frequent and prolonged power outages, consider a large inverter or a home standby generator, also known as a whole-house generator.